 This feature allows passing “key-value” pairs to the Dashboard via the URL.
-This enables the rendering of dynamic content when used with SQL commands.
+This enables dynamic content rendering when used with SQL commands.

 A sample URL link is included here for reference.